andredisa/JSDevHub/README.md

-# School JavaScript Projects
+# Simple JavaScript Projects

-Welcome to the repository of my JavaScript projects developed at school! 🎓
+Welcome to the repository of my JavaScript projects! 🎓

 This folder contains a series of simple and intuitive projects, created to demonstrate various practical applications of JavaScript.
 Each project is designed to be easily understandable and usable.